.

 Research Aims

 Through our excavations, we aim to fill gaps in our knowledge of the history and coastal economy of the Populonia area from the Etruscan period (beginning in 800 BCE) through the Roman period (beginning at about 250 to 200 BCE) and up to the early Middle Ages (at 600 CE).
-Our results will help illuminate how the Etruscan and Roman economies operated, and how the Romans exploited the natural resources of the territories they ruled.
+Our results will help illuminate how the Etruscan and Roman economies operated and how the Romans exploited the natural resources of the territories they ruled.
 We still know very little about the political, economic, architectural, and religious changes brought by the arrival of the Romans in this part of the Etruscan coast.

-Our findings can inform educational programming, conservation techniques, and excavation methods, which in turn will help preserve these sites for future generations.
-Archaeological sites in the bay of Populonia-Baratti face threats from treasure hunters and looters, and we aim to use our findings to show the public the great cultural value of protecting these historic sites.
+Our findings can inform educational programming, conservation techniques, and excavation methods, which will help preserve these sites for future generations.
+Archaeological sites in the Bay of Populonia-Baratti face threats from treasure hunters and looters, and we aim to use our findings to show the public the great cultural value of protecting these historic sites.
 We also provide a rare opportunity for young people to gain professional experience.
 It is very difficult to enter the field of archaeology in Italy, and by giving local and international students internships and jobs, we can help them enter the field and continue the research that we believe is so important.

 How You Will Help

-- Active and Passive Protection: Temporary protection of site; housing of artifacts; planning of definitive protection of the site.
+• Active and Passive Protection: Temporary protection of site; housing of artifacts; planning of definitive protection of the site.

 Life in the Field

 Once here, you’ll watch presentations and practical demonstrations to prepare for fieldwork.
 Staff members will always be available to clarify anything and help where necessary.
 You’ll also learn about our research and the methodology (such as the stratigraphic method) through staff talks throughout the expedition, which may happen in free afternoons or evenings.
-On most days, you’ll have time to relax in the early evening, just before dinner.
-Note: You are welcome to help with meal preparation, and you will be required to assist with table setting and cleaning up after meals.
-Other students and volunteers will also work on the sites, but the Earthwatch volunteers will work in separate groups.
+Most days, you’ll have time to relax in the early evening, just before dinner.
+NOTE: You are welcome to help with meal preparation, and you will be required to assist with table setting and cleaning up after meals.
+Other students and volunteers will work on the sites, but the Earthwatch volunteers will work in separate groups.

 DAILY SCHEDULE